-- 3. The PN has been prepared following discussions with the Insurance Authority ("IA"). - 4.
-This is a guide to the provisions in the Ordinance which were effective as at 26 June 20172 May 1997 (i.e. including the amendments introduced by the Insurance Companies (Amendment) Ordinance 19972015), prepared for reference only.
+- 3. The PN has been prepared following discussions with the IA. - 4.
+This is a guide to the provisions in the Ordinance which were effective as at 26 June 2017 (i.e. including the amendments introduced by the Insurance Companies (Amendment) Ordinance 2015), prepared for reference only.
 Every care has been taken in its preparation.
 However, the legislation itself is the sole authority of the law and the PN should be used in conjunction with the legislation.

-PART II - THE DUTIES OF THE AUDITOR UNDER THE INSURANCE COMPANIES ORDINANCE paragraph 7 and those specifically exempted by section 51 (see paragraph 8).
-Insurers which are deemed to carry on insurance business in or from Hong Kong will also fall within the scope of the Ordinance.
+PART II - THE DUTIES OF THE AUDITOR UNDER THE INSURANCE ORDINANCE deemed to carry on insurance business in or from Hong Kong will also fall within the scope of the Ordinance.
 Section 2(3) provides that a person shall be deemed to carry on insurance business in or from Hong Kong if he opens or maintains an office or agency in Hong Kong for the purpose of carrying on insurance business, or he holds himself out as carrying on insurance business, in or from Hong Kong.
 Insurers will fall within this scope if they are incorporated in Hong Kong, have a place of business here, are represented here by an agent or are holding themselves out as carrying on insurance business in or from Hong Kong.
 The following would therefore be included within the scope of and required to be authorized under the Ordinance: